SPIRONet: Spatial-Frequency Learning and Graph-based Channel Interaction Network for Vessel Segmentation

-In high-level semantic features, each channel map is a class-specific response, with different channel responses often correlated with one another~\cite{fu2020scene},~\cite{li2022dual}.
-Mainstream researches have devoted to discovering channel correspondences to refine feature representations and eliminate task-irrelevant responses.
-Among these efforts, channel attention mechanisms (CAMs) stand out and have been extensively applied across various vision tasks~\cite{hu2019squeeze},~\cite{woo2018cbam},~\cite{wang2020eca}.
-Hu \textit{et al.}~\cite{hu2019squeeze} proposed a squeeze-and-extraction (SE) block, which recalibrates channel feature responses by explicitly modeling relationships between channels. {\tt ECA-Net}~\cite{wang2020eca} introduced an efficient channel attention (ECA) module, enhancing the SE block to produce channel attention maps via 1D convolution without reducing dimensionality.
-Li \textit{et al.}~\cite{li2020cau} proposed {\tt CAU-net}, which incorporates the SE block to capture vessel details and mitigate noise response.
-Similarly, {\tt CAR-UNet}~\cite{guo2021channel} integrated a channel attention double residual block (CADRB) to analyze channel statistics, while Mou \textit{et al.}~\cite{mou2021cs2} explored self-attention across channel dimensions to address long-range dependencies and refine channel features.
-However, we argue that channel correlations form a graph structure, and the aforementioned methods allocate weights to each channel without explicitly formulating topological channel relationships or directly interacting channel features~\cite{li2022dual}, making them less effective at enhancing vessel responses.
+In high-level semantic feature maps, each channel often corresponds to a class-specific response, and different channel responses are often correlated with one another~\cite{fu2020scene},~\cite{li2022dual}.
+Many studies have been devoted to modeling channel correspondences to refine feature representations and eliminate task-irrelevant responses.
+Among these efforts, channel attention mechanisms (CAMs) have been extensively applied to various vision tasks~\cite{hu2019squeeze},~\cite{woo2018cbam},~\cite{wang2020eca}.
+Hu \textit{et al.}~\cite{hu2019squeeze} proposed a squeeze-and-excitation (SE) block, which recalibrates channel feature responses by explicitly modeling relationships between channels.
+ECA-Net~\cite{wang2020eca} introduces an efficient channel attention (ECA) module, enhancing the SE block to produce channel attention maps via 1D convolution without reducing dimensionality.
+Li \textit{et al.}~\cite{li2020cau} proposed CAU-net, which incorporates the SE block to capture vessel details and mitigate noise responses.
+Similarly, CAR-UNet~\cite{guo2021channel} integrates a channel attention double residual block (CADRB) to analyze channel statistics, while Mou \textit{et al.}~\cite{mou2021cs2} explored self-attention across channel dimensions to address long-range dependencies and refine channel features.
+However, channel correlations form a graph structure.
+The aforementioned methods allocate weights to each channel without explicitly formulating these topological relationships or directly modeling interactions among channel features~\cite{li2022dual}.
+As a result, they are less effective at enhancing vessel responses.
 A pioneering approach by~\cite{li2022dual} introduced a dynamic-channel graph convolutional network, mapping channels onto a topological space to enhance feature refinement on a graph.
-However, it is adopted in feature maps with lower spatial resolution (\textit{i.e.,} at the bottom of the encoder), and irrelevant responses may be amplified again during decoding.
-In contrast, our proposed topological channel interaction module, activated post-decoding, aims to filter out irrelevant responses at higher resolution.
+However, it is applied to feature maps with lower spatial resolution (\textit{i.e.,} at the bottom of the encoder), and irrelevant responses may be amplified again during decoding.
+In contrast, the proposed graph-based channel interaction module, activated post-decoding, aims to filter out irrelevant responses at higher resolution.